igorlousada/notification-system/README.md

 ### Solution
 With the above description, the following solution has been create:

-For this project, I used [Apache Kafka](https://kafka.apache.org/) as message broker.
+For this project, I used [Apache Kafka](https://kafka.apache.org/) as a message broker.
 When the backend receives a valid message, it sends the message to Kafka.
-After the message is correctly persisted in Kafka, we return to the client a HTTP status 200.
+After the message is correctly preserved in Kafka, we return an HTTP status of 200 to the client.

-To guarantee at least once constraint, I created the publisher/producer with a config that the Kafka ACK is only sent when a minimium of replicas commited the message.
-To consume this messages, I created a module called consumer, a CLI app that spawn a new consumer, responsible for reading a Kafka topic.
-For the system design required for this project, I created two kinds of consumer: fanout and worker.
+To guarantee at least once constraint, I created the publisher/producer with a config that the Kafka ACK is only sent when a minimum of replicas committed the message.
+To consume these messages, I created a module called consumer, a CLI app that spawns a new consumer, responsible for reading a Kafka topic.
+For the system design required for this project, I created two kinds of consumers:
+Fanout and Worker.

-A fanout is responsible for read a topic from Kafka that contain all notifications from users.
-When read this messages, the fanout is responsible for sending the message for related topics, associated with a channel (e-mail, slack, text).
-With this architecture, we have two strong benefit: it is possible to horizontally scale our application, creating new workers of the same type, and for creating a new kind of worker (that integrates with a new channel), it is only needed the code to implement the integration with the channel, as the code related to the worker will be reused.
+A Fanout is responsible for reading a topic from Kafka that contains all notifications from users.
+When these messages are read, the Fanout is responsible for sending the message for related topics, associated with a channel (e-mail, slack, text).
+With this architecture, we have two strong benefits: it is possible to horizontally scale our application, creating new workers of the same type, and for creating a new kind of worker (that integrates with a new channel), it is only needed the code to implement the integration with the channel, as the code related to the worker will be reused.

-To guarantee and at least once when any consumer reads from a topic, we only forward the topic offset after the message is correctly processed.
+To guarantee at least once when any consumer reads from a topic, we only forward the topic offset after the message is correctly processed.

  The image below represents the system descripted:
 ![alt text](system-design.png)